simula/ImageCLEFmed-MEDVQA-GI-2025/README.md

 ```
 This will make a submisision and your username, along with the task and time, should be visible on [the portal](https://simulamet-medvqa.hf.space) for it to be considered officially submitted.
 The submission library will make your Hugging Face repository public but gated, granting the organizers access to your repo.
 It must remain unchanged at least until the results of the competition are announced.
-However, you are free to make your model public.
+However, you are free to make your model fully public (non-gated).

 If you encounter any issues with submission, **don’t hesitate to contact us**.